gogoalexy/VisionBot/README.md

 Raspberry Pi Specific:
 * picamera including array submodule
 * gpiozero

+### Platform compatibility
+The project is mainly developed on ArchLinux, so no doubtly, it should be compatible with any linux-based OS.
+In addition, the compatibility with MSVS environment is partially tested, so theoretically it is Windows-compatible.
+If the program goes wrong under MSVS, please make sure the names and paths to the iq-neuron DLL are correct in file `iqif.py`.

 ### File Structure
 1. The entire project is under the folder `eval`.